 Creating products from sustainable materials ensures that you will have reliable access to resources for the future.
 Choosing suitable (but unsustainable) materials could result in an inability to acquire such goods as they become scarce.
 This could cost you significant profits in the future.

 In summary, thoughtful sourcing gives your business the ability to create a sustainable and customer-oriented long-term plan that will help ensure profits for decades.

 Recent studies show that the amount of CO2 in the air in the year 2020 was 417 parts per million.
-This much CO2 has not been present in the air on earth since 4 million years ago (EPA).
+This much CO2 has not been present in the air on Earth since 4 million years ago (EPA).
 CO2 is the driving force of climate change and the cause of the increased precipitation, drought, and hurricanes we are currently witnessing.
-Collection, manufacturing, and disposing of raw materials are all ways that manufacturing processes can contribute to or work to eliminate climate change.
+Collection, manufacturing, and disposal of raw materials are all ways that manufacturing processes can contribute to or work to eliminate climate change.

 Climate scientists attribute much of the climate change issue to increased greenhouse gasses.
 Greenhouse gases, including CO2, methane, and nitrous oxide, are being produced at a rate natural greenhouse gas removers cannot mitigate.
-Greenhouse gas emissions rising has increased concerns about deforestation as, historically, forests are one of the primary ways the earth has to combat greenhouse gas emissions.
+Greenhouse gas emissions have increased concerns about deforestation as, historically, forests are one of the primary ways the earth has to combat greenhouse gas emissions.
 What materials and manufacturing practices can help mitigate these disastrous impacts?

 Steel is one of the most common building materials for both buildings and furniture items.
 It is often chosen for its resilience and low cost.
-Steel is cheaper than other building materials and has other benefits like being lightweight, which means lower foundation costs.
+Steel is cheaper than other building materials and has benefits like being lightweight, which means lower foundation costs.
 Presently, steel boasts that it’s the most recycled material of all the most common building materials.